pricklly/pricklly/README.md

 Only system virtual Mashine Downloding Free..
-Answer whu need call youtube pricklly...
+Answer whu need call youtube pricklly(strong construction)...
 Men whu other ass...
-When to taje when
+When to taje when.Not windows in this side is vezuviy.Sumer and come back to winter and go an other on